FudaWiki/fudawiki-files/hanafuda/games/hachi-hachi.md

 * Alternatively, some play with a simpler, higher-stakes rule in which **all field multipliers stack**. *So, in the example above, the field multiplier for the round will be a hefty `32`!
 (4 x 4 x 2)*

 # Teyaku
-Once the field multiplier is determined, the players check their hands for *teyaku*, or 'hand combinations' [手役 - てやく, *teyaku*], and score points based on them. *These are hands that are considered quite poor when it comes to capturing cards, and the points earned for them are a form of compensation.*
+Once the field multiplier is determined, the players check their hands for *teyaku*, or 'hand combinations' [手役 - てやく, *teyaku*], and score points based on them. *These are hands that are in most cases considered quite poor when it comes to capturing cards, and the points earned for them are a form of compensation.*

 Hachi-Hachi stands out among other other games of the *Hana-Awase* family for its **exceptionally large repertoire of *teyaku***, which is understandably daunting to new players.